askr3d/ArchivosDuplicados/README.md

-# ArchivosDuplicados
-This program will detect duplicate files and stores in a folder call "duplicados"
+# ArchivosDuplicadosThis program will detect duplicate files and stores in a folder call "duplicados"